amartincolby/Rust-Quick-Guide/README.md

 The syntax structures above the function are called attributes.
 They allow a developer to specify how the function is the be handled by the compiler.
-In these examples, three linting settings are being disabled.
+In these examples, four linting settings are being disabled and an attribute for the library Tokio is being applied to enable async.
+Async will be discussed later.
 More attributes will be covered later. */

 #[allow(unused_variables)]
 #[allow(unused_assignments)]
 #[allow(dead_code)]
 #[allow(unused_mut)]
+#[tokio::main]
-fn main() {
+async fn main() {

     /*----------------------------------------------
     * Items
     *----------------------------------------------
     */

     /* Items are entities that, whenever they are declared, they are analyzed and made global, even though their _visibility_ is restricted to the scope in which they were declared.
 They are "attached" to this scope like a key is attached to an object.
 This means that items can be referenced before they are declared.
 This is possible because items are entirely determined at compile time, meaning they exist before something like a function runs.
 In Rust parlance, items are "static" entities, with "dynamic" entities being their counterpart.

     The below is not a complete list of items, but represent the items important for this tutorial.
 All of these items will be discussed.